-Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include the installation of bike racks at selected trailheads at the boundary of the West FFRP to encourage alternative transportation methods.
-Selected trailheads shall include, but not be limited to, the Bluff Trail, Ridge Trail, Wallbridge Trail, and Santa Rosa Creek Trail.

-The CCSD or FRP Manager shall continue to coordinate with the Cambria Trolley service to determine appropriate days of service and trolley stop locations on and in the immediate vicinity of the West FRP.

-Upon preparation of informational publications regarding the West FRP including, but not limited to online resources, brochures, posters, and docent walk informational materials, the CCSD shall include a description of and encourage alternative transportation methods to access the FRP, including trolley stops, bicycle routes, and pedestrian walkways.
+- TC/mm-1 Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include the installation of bike racks at selected trailheads at the boundary of the West FFRP to encourage alternative transportation methods.
+Selected trailheads shall include, but not be limited to, the Bluff Trail, Ridge Trail, Wallbridge Trail, and Santa Rosa Creek Trail. - TC/mm-2 The CCSD or FRP Manager shall continue to coordinate with the Cambria Trolley service to determine appropriate days of service and trolley stop locations on and in the immediate vicinity of the West FRP. - TC/mm-3 Upon preparation of informational publications regarding the West FRP, the CCSD shall include a description of and encourage alternative transportation methods to access the FRP, including trolley stops, bicycle routes, and pedestrian walkways.